 Required Admission Documents

-The following admission documents must be on file in the Office of the Registrar before the initial registration:
+The following admission documents must be on file in the Office of Enrollment Services before the initial registration:

 - A complete application for admission (submit online).